xackery/thj-wiki/content/luclin/vt-key.md

 This is obtained in Akheva Ruins.

 1. Kill Sacrificed Remains until a shimmering presence spawns
-1. Give an Summoned: Wip Stone to a shimmering presence.
+1. Give a Summoned: Wisp Stone to a shimmering presence.
 The Spirit of Akelha'Ra will spawn
 1. Give an Essence Emerald to the Spirit of Akelha'Ra.
 Receive Shadowed Scepter Frame

 ## Sceptre of Shadows